HafsaHameed457/B-Info/Data_structures.md

 Linear Data Structure: Data structure in which data elements are arranged sequentially or linearly, where each element is attached to its previous and next adjacent elements, is called a linear data structure.
 Example: Array, Stack, Queue, Linked List, etc.

+It has mainly 2 types:

+1. Static linear ds.
+2. Dynamic linear ds